Guide to Venice Beach, Los Angeles

 Townhouse Venice | 52 Windward Ave

-Dating back to 1915, the Townhouse was a true speakeasy in the roaring 20’s, though these days it’s not such a secret.
+Dating back to 1915, the Townhouse was a true speakeasy in the roaring 1920’s, though these days it’s not such a secret.
 Whilst it’s still got an old world speakeasy charm, recent makeovers have given quite a lovely polished feel to the space, with red leather circular banquettes in a separate lounge, a long bar and candles dotted around the space.
-Cocktails and beer are the go-to drinks here (there’s only one of each colour wine on offer), and their specialty Townhouse Mules are quite potent.
+Cocktails and beer are the go-to drinks here (there’s only one of each colour wine on offer), and they offer a shots menu if you really want to kick start the night.
 The later the night gets, the more lively the Townhouse becomes.
 Townhouse Venice

 Gran Blanco | 80 Winward Ave

 Gran Blanco offers a hipster vibe with earthy, pared-back decor, including high arched ceilings and caramel-painted concrete walls.
 The room is dominated by one striking piece of art, with luxe chairs and distressed timber stools, creating a stylish yet informal atmosphere.
 Sip on intricate and complex cocktails, a concise international wine list, with a dedicated section for orange wines.
-The menu, though short, delights with Cali style dishes like ceviche, yakitori skewers, and wonton tacos.
-Vibing tunes and a DJ setup make it the perfect Venice pitstop for a few beverages paired with very good food.
+The menu, though short, delights with Cali style dishes.
+Vibing tunes and DJ’s make it the perfect Venice pitstop for a few beverages – it does get more night-clubby later at night.
 Gran Blanco

 The Brig | 1515 Abbot Kinney Blvd